Canadian Labour Revolt: Alberta Coal Strike

 Following the defeat of the general strikes, 6,500 coal miners organized with the OBU continued to strike into the summer across Alberta.
 Using J.B McLachlan's tactic of the '100% strike', the miners successfully included maintenance workers and fire bosses in the strike.
 What had started as a general strike became a pitched battle for the recognition of the OBU by the mining industry.

 The Royal Canadian Mounted Police were deployed to protect the mining companies from striking coal miners, and gave the mining companies permission to hire goon squads to break the strike.
 On 11 August through 1 September, goon squads were paid $10/day (the equivalent of $150 today) and given free alcohol in return for suppressing the strike.
-The goons patrolled the streets with brass knuckles and crow bars, beating and stringing up striking miners.
+The goons patrolled the streets with brass knuckles and crow bars, beating striking miners.
 Five goons broke into strike leader John Sullivan's house and attempted to physically assault him, but were unsuccessful due to an armed miner intervening.
 The miner was later arrested because the firearm was illegally owned, the only arrest on either side during the strike.

 Montreal agitation and wild-cat strikes

 Montreal was Canada's economic centre.
 It was the country's commercial, industrial and financial hub at the time of the labour revolt.
 It was also the site of severe civil strife and labour conflicts.
 In December 1918, 1,500 public sector workers including firefighters, sanitary engineers, and water-workers went on strike.
 The city administration responded by instituting Taylorism, cutting the workforce, and enlisting business leaders to suppress the strike.
 Local businesses hired scabs to work in place of the strikers and hired union busters from the Thiel Detective Service.
 These actions caused a major riot in working class districts; 300 false fire alarms were set off, scabs were violently assaulted, and sent Thiel operatives to the hospital.
 The efforts of the union were ultimately successful, and the city of Montreal was forced to negotiate with them.

-In April, 1919, workers at numerous stores and warehouses refused to receive goods delivered by scabs working for the Dominion Express Company, and than forcefully dispersed guards protecting scabs during a labour dispute at Montreal Light, Heat and Power Company.
+In April, 1919, workers at numerous stores and warehouses refused to receive goods delivered by scabs working for the Dominion Express Company, and then forcefully dispersed guards protecting scabs during a labour dispute at Montreal Light, Heat and Power Company.
 Shortly after, 4,000 teamsters went on a wild cat strike.
 The teamsters took over the streets, knocking over cars delivering goods and unloading the cargo onto the street.
 The Montreal Trades and Labour Council (MTLC) denounced the teamsters' tactics, revealing a divide between rank and file workers, who favoured a more radical approach, and salaried union officials, who were more moderate.